Pediatric infusion therapy

 Frequently Asked Questions

-• How long does infusion therapy take?
+• How long does pediatric infusion therapy take?

 Your entire appointment should take about two hours, including check-in, the infusion and check-out.